-A simple but representative EMI power filter circuit diagram is shown in Figure 1:
+A simple EMI power filter circuit diagram is shown in Figure 2:

 FIGURE 2.
-A Simple Low Cost EMI Power Line Filter C{x1} - Line to Line Capacitor $C{y1,2}$ - Line to Ground Capacitor L_c - Common Core Inductors
+A Simple Low Cost EMI Power lines Filter

+C{x1} - Line to Line Capacitor; $C{y1,2}$ - Line to Ground Capacitor; L_c - Common Core Inductors

 On notice the presence of only one inductor (L_c) and a single line-to-line capacitor (C{x1}) .
-Line-toline capacitors are usually made of metal vaporized film or film and foil.
-Such capacitors have a relatively high value 0.1μF to 1.0μF, for example, along with high reliability.
-Their selfresonant frequency is of the order of 1MHz to 2MHz.
-Thus, they are more effective against lower frequency differential-mode noise.
-Line to ground capacitors must be of very low value, in the range of 1.0nF to 10nF.
-Therefore, they are effective against higher frequency more common mode noise.
-Because of their superior, high self-resonant frequencies of ceramic capacitors over that of wound film capacitors, the former are usually used for this purpose.
-Ceramic capacitors with very short leads resonate at 50MHz or more, generally, depending on their geometry.
-Film capacitors even with short leads will resonate around 10MHz or nearby.
-Any capacitor at a frequency higher that its selfresonant frequency is an inductor and is, therefore, a less effective EMI filter component because its impedance now increases with frequency.
-This fact is important in selecting the type of capacitor and in its method of assembly into the filter.
+Line-to-line capacitors are usually made of metal vaporized film or film and foil.
+Such capacitors have a relatively high value 0.1μ F to 1.0μ F (their self-resonant frequency is from 1MHz to 2MHz).
+Thus, they are more effective against lower frequency, differential-mode noise.
+Line to ground capacitors must be of very low value, from 1.0nF to 10nF (ceramic capacitors with very short leads that resonate at 50MHz or more).

+Any capacitor, at a frequency higher than its self-resonant frequency, is an inductor and is, therefore, a less effective EMI filter component.
+The impedance increases with frequency.
+This is important in selecting the type of the capacitor and the mounting mode into the filter.

 Inductors, like capacitors, are not purely inductive.
-The windings by their very nature are shunted by distributed capacitance.
-Therefore, inductors also suffer from self-resonant characteristics.
-Above their self-resonant frequency, the capacitance dominates so that they are less effective at higher frequencies.
-Depending on value of the inductance, the geometry of the windings, and the care material, coil self-resonance typically occurs in the range of 150kHz to 2MHz.
+The windings, by their nature, are shunted by distributed capacitance.
+Depending on the inductance value, the windings geometry and the core material, coil self-resonance frequency typically occurs in the range of 150kHz to 2MHz.

-High Efficiency Passive Power Line Filter
+High Efficiency Passive Power lines Filter

-A more complex filter is presented in Figure 4.
+A more complex filter is presented in Figure 3.
 It is often called the "total EMI filter".
-The basic structure is similar with that of the simple EMI filter.
+The basic structure is similar with the simple EMI filter.
 There are some extra elements, two inductors, L{d1} and L{d2} and one condenser C{x2} connected in a low pass configuration.

-FIGURE 3.
-A Complete EMI Power Line Filter C{x1} - Line to Line Capacitor C{x2} - Line to Ground Capacitor $C{y1,2}$ - Line to Ground Capacitor L_c - Common Core Inductors $L{d1,2}$ - Independent inductors
+$\label{eq:FIGURE 3.} FIGURE 3.
+A \ Complete \ EMI \ Power \ lines \ Filter \\ C{x1} \ - \ Line \ to \ Line \ Capacitor; \ C{x2} \ - \ Line \ to \ Ground \ Capacitor; \ C{y1,2} \ - \ Line \ to \ Ground \ Capacitor; \\ L_c \ - \ Common \ Core \ Inductors; \ L{d1,2} \ - \ Independent \ inductors$

-The design of the independent inductors L{d1} and L{d2} must take into account the saturation characteristics of the core material relative to the rated current of the filter and the turns required on that core to achieve the desired inductance.
+The design of the two independent inductors L{d1} and L{d2} must take into account both the saturation characteristics of the core material relative to the rated current and the turns required to achieve the desired inductance.
 Otherwise, the core would be saturated under normal operating conditions and be ineffective as a filter component.
-Saturation is a very important factor in the design of common core inductors.
-The two windings of such a component are designed with equal number of turns, so that the magnetic force around the core due to the power current in these windings cancel.
+The two windings of such a component are designed with equal number of turns, so that the magnetic forces around the core due to the power currents in these windings cancel.

 An EMI filter will most often contain a bleeder resistor to discharge the line-to-line capacitors when power is interrupted (R{x1} , $R{y1,2}$ in Figure 5).
 They have no effect in filter performance.
 If a ground choke is included in the filter, it will suppress common, not differential, mode noise.
-One solution is to put in parallel with each condenser a varistor.
-This can be helpful in reducing the over-voltages injected by the source itself in the power lines.